Large Models for Time Series and Spatio-Temporal Data: A Survey and Outlook: Outlook and Future Opportunities

 \subsection{Privacy and Adversarial Attacks on Large Models}

 Temporal data can be highly sensitive, especially in applications like healthcare and finance.
-When LLMs are trained/fine-tuned on such data, they can memorize specific details from the training data, posing the risk of leaking private data.
-Therefore, there are a lot of research opportunities on how to leverage privacy-preserving techniques, like differential privacy and federated learning, to ensure data privacy while still benefiting from the power of LLMs for time series and spatio-temporal analysis.
+When LLMs are trained or fine-tuned on such data, they can memorize specific details, posing the risk of leaking private information.
+Privacy-preserving techniques, such as differential privacy and federated learning, offer promising directions for ensuring data privacy while still benefiting from the power of LLMs for time series and spatio-temporal analysis.